 Yocto Kria Support¶

-The Yocto Project provides extensive documentation, and it is recommended to familiarize yourself with some of the core concepts before continuing.
+The Yocto Project provides extensive documentation, and it is recommended that you familiarize yourself with some of the core concepts before continuing.
 Xilinx specific Yocto information can be found on the wiki.

 Machine Configurations for Kria¶

 The machine configurations provided for Kria define the settings used for a given machine when building each recipe.
 Different artifacts would be built with each unique combination of machine name and bitbake recipe.
-Machine configuration files for Kria SOM and starter kits can be found in github in release branches for the perspective tool version.
+Machine configuration files for Kria SOM and Starter Kits are found on GitHub in release branches for the perspective tool version.

-Machine names and recipes for QSPI / boot image generation are listed below.
+Machine names and recipes for QSPI/boot image generation are listed the following:

 Note that various support starts in different versions, so make sure to align Yocto release versions to the MACHINE + recipe desired.

-Note that in 2024.2 and onward, the artifacts are generated either using XSCT flow, or SDT flow.
+Note that in 2024.2, some artifacts are generated either using XSCT flow, or SDT flow.
 Refer to this page for more details on the new SDT flow.

 Machine Name | Bitbake Recipe | Availability | Description |